ThePHPF/pie-design/README.md

  * Ability to process a per-project `composer.json` and install missing extensions globally
  * Dealing with signing infrastructure and verification of signatures
  * Changelog section in composer.json
- * Adding "search" to the npecl tool
+ * Adding "search" to the PIE tool
  * List security issues in `composer.json` file

-## npecl itself
+## PIE itself

  * use `symfony/console` to simplify writing the CLI tool itself
  * use `composer/composer` to resolve dependencies; it knows how to do all this stuff already, lets not re-invent the wheel - once we have a better idea of what calls we need to make, it may make sense to split some of `composer/composer` out into separate libraries we can consume; although that might be a huge undertaking in itself, so is really just a "strech goal".
  * There may be multiple versions of php on a system.
-The version of php invoking `npecl` would be assumed, and its corresponding `phpize` tool would be used.
+The version of php invoking `pie` would be assumed, and its corresponding `phpize` tool would be used.
+To use a different installed PHP version, you could use (for example) `/usr/bin/php8.2 /usr/bin/pie ...`
- * `npecl` would probably need to be run with `sudo` access (so it can `make install` to root-owned paths).
+ * Parts of `pie` will need to be run with `sudo` access (so it can `make install` to root-owned paths).
 Care should be taken to ensure only the minimal amount is run with elevated privileges, so we don't accidentally give root to a malicious PECL package.
-Ideally, `npecl` would run without `sudo`, and just prompt for access, if possible.
+Ideally, `pie` would run without `sudo`, and just prompt for access, when needed (for example, by invoking a sub-process with `sudo`.

 ### CLI commands

 #### `install {ext-name}{?:version-constraint}{?@dev-branch-name}`

 Installs the requested package.
-The package may be requested with or without `ext-` prefix. `npecl install ext-xdebug` and `npecl install xdebug` would be equivalent.
+The package may be requested with or without `ext-` prefix. `pie install ext-xdebug` and `pie install xdebug` would be equivalent.

 If `version-constraint` is given, try to install that version if it matches the allowed versions.